-If you would like to type by seamlessly gliding your finger across the keyboard, then SwiftKey Flow is something you’ll want to check out!
-You can learn more about Flow later on in the guide (or check out this article if you just can’t wait 🕙) but for now, if you want to give it a spin, you can do so from the Typing > Gesture input setting page (accessed by opening the app from your device).
+If you would like to type by seamlessly gliding your finger across the keyboard, then SwiftKey Flow is something you’ll want to check out.
+If you want to give it a spin, you can do so from the Typing > Gesture input setting page (accessed by opening the app from your device).

 From the Typing > Voice & Other Input settings you can also choose whether or not you’d like to enable the voice input key to make voice dictation possible.

 You'll also want to check out the ‘Keys’ settings page - it's accessible either from the SwiftKey Hub > Keys, or from opening the app from your device and tapping Typing > Keys).
 From here you can choose to add options to your keyboard such as: